piotrkawa/audio-deepfake-source-tracing/README.md

-# Source Tracing Special Session Baselines
+# Baselines fdor Interspeech 2025 Special Session on Source Tracing

-The following repository contains baselines to start your work with the task of DeepFake Source Tracing as the part of [Source tracing: The origins of synthetic or manipulated speech](https://www.interspeech2025.org/special-sessions) INTERSPEECH 2025 Special Session.
+The following repository contains baselines to start your work with the task of DeepFake Source Tracing as part of [Source tracing: The origins of synthetic or manipulated speech](https://www.interspeech2025.org/special-sessions) INTERSPEECH 2025 Special Session.

 ## Attribution